koraytugay/koraytugay.github.io/content/various/maven.md

 ```

 ### Executing a Plugin
 A goal from a plugin can be executed on its own or can be executed as a part of a Maven lifecycle.
-The syntax to execute a goal of maven plugin is: `mvn plugin-prefix:goal`.
+The syntax to execute a goal of Maven plugin is: `mvn plugin-prefix:goal`.
 The `clean` goal of the `clean` plugin can be executed as follows:

 ```bash
 mvn clean:clean
 ```

-The `clean` goal of the maven `clean` plugin is associated with the `clean` phase of the `clean` lifecycle, therefore the same `clean` goal can be executed via the `clean` lifecycle as follows, which is somewhat confusing:
+The `clean` goal of the Maven `clean` plugin is associated with the `clean` phase of the `clean` lifecycle, therefore the same `clean` goal can be executed via the `clean` lifecycle as follows, which is somewhat confusing:

 ```bash
 mvn clean